-The final number of treatments will be decided by your radiation oncologist based on your needs.

-Most patients receive one treatment per day (Monday to Friday) for several days to weeks.
+The final number of treatments will be decided by your radiation oncologist.
+Patients receive one treatment per day (Monday to Friday) over a number of weeks.

 Your daily treatments will be similar to your first treatment but will most likely take less time.
-Most of the time is spent verifying the information and positioning you correctly.
+Most of the time is spent positioning you for your treatment and verifying that the position is correct.